dantasfiles/dantasfiles.github.io/_cornell/nes.md

 - *A Short History of the Ottoman Empire* by Renée Worringer
 - *The White Castle* by Orhan Pamuk

+## Sophomore level

+**The History & Politics of Modern Egypt** `NES 2670 (fa26)`
+- *Ordinary Egyptians: Creating the Modern Nation through Popular Culture* by Ziad Fahmy
+- *Modern Egypt: The Formation Of A Nation State* by Arthur Goldschmidt Jr.

 ## Junior level

 **Minorities of the Middle East** `NES 3655/6655 (fa26)`